wacncontent/CustomizeTool/addCommentOutput/articles/remoteapp/remoteapp-officesubscription.md

 Yes!
 In fact, using your Office 365 subscription is the only way to bring your Office applications to Azure RemoteApp.

-(Note: If your Azure RemoteApp deployment is delivered by a hosting partner, they may be able to provide you with Office licenses based on a [Service Provider Licensing Agreement](http://www.microsoft.com/en-us/Licensing/licensing-programs/spla-program.aspx))
+(Note: If your Azure RemoteApp deployment is delivered by a hosting partner, they may be able to provide you with Office licenses based on a [Service Provider Licensing <!-- deleted by customization Agreement](http://www.microsoft.com/Licensing/licensing-programs/spla-program.aspx)) --><!-- keep by customization: begin --> Agreement](http://www.microsoft.com/en-us/Licensing/licensing-programs/spla-program.aspx)) <!-- keep by customization: end -->

 The great thing about your Office 365 subscription is that it lets you use the same user license on many different platforms and environments, including the Azure cloud.
 When you use Office applications in Azure RemoteApp you don't need to purchase additional licenses or configure your existing licenses in any special way.
-All you need is an Office 365 subscription that includes [Office 365 ProPlus](https://technet.microsoft.com/library/Gg702619.aspx).
+All you need is an Office 365 subscription that includes [Office 365 <!-- deleted by customization ProPlus](https://technet.microsoft.com/zh-cn/library/Gg702619.aspx) --><!-- keep by customization: begin --> ProPlus](https://technet.microsoft.com/library/Gg702619.aspx) <!-- keep by customization: end -->.

-Office 365 ProPlus enables [shared computer activation](https://technet.microsoft.com/library/Dn782860.aspx) - this feature enables temporary user-based activation for Office in virtual and cloud environments like Azure RemoteApp (and Remote Desktop Services).
+Office 365 ProPlus enables [shared computer <!-- deleted by customization activation](https://technet.microsoft.com/zh-cn/library/Dn782860.aspx) --><!-- keep by customization: begin --> activation](https://technet.microsoft.com/library/Dn782860.aspx) <!-- keep by customization: end --> - this feature enables temporary user-based activation for Office in virtual and cloud environments like Azure RemoteApp (and Remote Desktop Services).

 Which Office 365 plans include Office 365 ProPlus?
-Check out the [Service availability within each plan](https://technet.microsoft.com/library/office-365-plan-options.aspx) table.
+Check out the [Service availability within each <!-- deleted by customization plan](https://technet.microsoft.com/zh-cn/library/office-365-plan-options.aspx) --><!-- keep by customization: begin --> plan](https://technet.microsoft.com/library/office-365-plan-options.aspx) <!-- keep by customization: end --> table.
 Note that not all plans include Office 365 ProPlus (for example, the Office 365 Business plan).
 If your plan does not, consider upgrading to a plan that does (for example, Office 365 Education E3).

 ## Ok, so how are my Office 365 ProPlus licenses used with Azure RemoteApp?